ENMAX Community Solar Fund

 The fund is a one-time contribution that is being used for the design and construction of solar photovoltaic energy generation systems benefiting local neighborhoods.
 The City of Calgary is administering the program and ENMAX Energy is providing the solar equipment and hiring tradespeople to install the equipment.
 Community Associations will take on the ongoing operations and maintenance responsibilities to ensure longevity and performance of the solar systems.

-The City of Calgary is working to identify the second phase of local community solar installations to be completed in 2022.
+The City of Calgary is working to delivering the final phase of local community solar installations to be completed in 2023.
 The selection of suitable locations for this phase of the program included a review of the solar potential of the sites, the orientation and condition of the roof surfaces, distribution of sites across the city, and a prioritization based on Calgary Equity Index (a geographically based planning and decision-making tool that provides information about equity in Calgary).
-Based on input from Calgary Neighborhoods and Facilities Management, eligible sites are moving on to an engineering assessment to evaluate feasibility.
+Based on input from Calgary Neighborhoods and Facilities Management, eligible sites then moved on to an engineering assessment to evaluate feasibility.

 What Makes a Good Site